 I know many women who take care of everyone else around them, at work, at home, in their community and never take care of themselves.
 Whether it is time to exercise, read, connect with others, a hobby or a passion, take time to invest in yourself.

 Hopefully, you already know what fills your well, the things that replenish you when you’re drained.
-For me, it is writing and hiking, kayaking if I happen to be near water.
+For me, it is writing and painting, and lots of family time.
 They’re what I turn to over and over again when I am in most need of peace and recharging.
-And I don’t apologize to anyone for needing the time away.
+And I don’t apologize to anyone for needing that.
 Why?
 Because I know I’ll be a better version of me, both at work and at home, when I return.
 In short, if I don’t do #5, numbers 1 through 4 get a lot harder.

 So speak up ladies!
 We need to hear your voice.
 The world will be better for it.